Modesty Is Always Beautiful

 "But I say to you that everyone who looks at a woman with lustful intent has already committed adultery with her in his heart."- Matthew 5:28 (ESV)

-So whether we're attracted to same gender, or opposite gender, modesty is morally necessary to guard both ourselves and our brothers and sisters against temptation.
-Essentially we're loving our neighbor as ourselves through our modesty.
+So modesty is morally necessary to guard both ourselves and our brothers and sisters against temptation and sin.
+Essentially we're loving our neighbor as ourselves through the virtue of modesty.

 Lets look at these verses in 1st Timothy a little closer and give them some context.

 Verse 9 says “likewise also”, referring back to verse 8 where he says:

 "I desire then that in every place the men should pray, lifting holy hands without anger or quarreling;"- I Timothy 2:8 (ESV)

 Essentially holy hands here refers to holy lives.
 That is, our external behavior backs up our internal behavior (prayer).
 Applying this to modesty as Paul does in verse 9 we can see that he is addressing how one's external behavior (modesty) relates to one's internal character.

 In I Timothy- The Greek word for modest means- appropriate, suitable (verse 9),